MahdyarSadeghi/PortfolioProjects/README.md

 # Portfolio Project Repository

-This Repository will hold all of the code and queries I create
+This Repository will hold all of the code and queries I create.